xoopscube/xupdate-store/docs/settings.md

 git pull
 ```

-And simple git push will do fine.
+A simple git push will do fine.

 * * *